 Text mining includes a number of applications, from tracking textual reuse and the fluctuation of certain words or themes over time to stylometry and the modeling of literary forms.
 These texts might represent a single author’s oeuvre, a periodical’s full print run, or a collection of texts from across multiple centuries.
-Important to any text analysis project is the curation of a dataset, which often entails digitization and optical character recognition (OCR), the process of turning words from images into searchable text.
+Curating a dataset for text analysis often entails digitization and optical character recognition (OCR), the process of turning words from images into searchable text.

 Methods & Tools